communityinclusion/communityinclusion.org/src/pages/onlinelearning/ces.md

 <ul>
 <li>Competency based: ACRE certified, based on APSE competencies, and eligible for CRC credits</li>
 <li>Designed to meet the needs of busy professionals: online platform is available 24/7</li>
-<li>Designed by Institute for Community Inclusion training personnel and based on best practices in the field</li>
+<li>Designed by ICI's training personnel and based on best practices in the field</li>
 <li>Engaging learners through video case studies and a problem-based approach</li>
 <li>Edited by national subject matter experts</li>
 </ul>